 How do you handle tuition increases?

-OCC’s Board of Directors establish tuition rates each year based on the needs and costs of the center.
+As a not-for-profit organization, OCC’s parent-led Board of Directors establish tuition rates each year based on the needs and costs of the center.
 Parents are notified about any tuition increases in advance.

 What are your vacation days and holidays?